 Skills for practical use

 With its intense focus on critical thinking, research, analysis, problem solving and communication skills, the program has ready application in many facets of career, community and personal life.
-The degree provides an important credential in fields such as education, community health, government, community service, human resources, the juvenile justice system, community organizing and the media.
+The degree can provide career enhancement opportunities in fields such as education, community health, government, community service, human resources, the juvenile justice system, community organizing and the media.

 Traditional and accelerated schedules